Ways scammers reach you

 Types of scams

-Scammers prey on consumers and businesses that are buying or selling products and services.
+Scammers steal from consumers and businesses when buying or selling products and services.
 Not every transaction is legitimate.

 Scammers will use any means possible to steal your identity or your money – including threatening your life or 'hijacking' your computer.